momin-ahmad-khan/momin-ahmad-khan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth-year PhD student at UMass Amherst, working with Professor [Fatima Anwar](https://people.umass.edu/fanwar/).
+I am a fifth-year PhD student at UMass Amherst, working with Professor [Fatima Anwar](https://people.umass.edu/fanwar/).
 My areas of interest are the security and privacy of distributed machine learning systems.
 I have worked on designing new attacks and defenses for Federated Learning (FL) and uncovering experimental pitfalls in the robustness evaluations of existing attacks and defenses.

 Currently, I am a research intern at Nokia Bell Labs in the Autonomous Systems Research Group, where I am working on mechanistic interpretability for embodied AI.
 In the summer of 2024, I was a research intern in the same group at Bell Labs.
 I worked on designing model selection and code generation pipelines using various LLM agents and tools.
 Additionally, I developed a smart meeting manager utilizing LLMs, computer vision models, and hardware components to automate the orchestration and conduct of meetings without human intervention.